valeriangalliat/blog/2021/10/tent-sleeping-bag-packed-wet.md

 ## The exception

-Initially I had in mind to unpack everything at the chalet where we were staying for the rest of the trip, so that the gear could dry properly, and especially so that the sleeping bag wouldn't stay compressed for more time than it needs to

 But this time, something different happened that made me forget about my equipment.
 We went for a bouldering session during the day, and **I took a pretty bad fall and broke my tailbone**.
-Not bad enough for me to go to the hospital, but still shook me enough that I forgot about my tent and sleeping bag.
-But when we arrived, all I wanted was to do was take a warm shower and go to bed,
+Not bad enough for me to go to the hospital, but still shook me enough that I forgot about my tent and sleeping bag during the rest of the trip (we were staying at a chalet for the last few days).

-**I left my (damp) gear packed in my hiking backpack**, in the car, and because I didn't need it during the rest of my stay nor did I think about it, so it stayed there the whole time.

-It's only when getting back home that I realized my tent and sleeping bag stayed packed wet for 4 days straight.
+**I left my (damp) gear packed in my hiking backpack**.
+It's only when getting back home that I realized everything stayed packed wet for 4 days straight.
 Kinda worrying when you read online a sleeping bag shouldn't stay compressed more than 12 hours, let alone compressed wet, and a tent can develop mold when stored wet for more than 24 or 48 hours.

 > Generally speaking, you should not leave your sleeping bag in a
 > compression sack for longer than 12 hours at a time.